Mohammed Anas

-Mohammed Anas (born 19 December 1994) is a Ghanaian professional footballer who plays for Jordanian side Al-Wehdat as a striker.
+Mohammed Anas (born 19 December 1994) is a Ghanaian professional footballer who plays for Jordanian side Al-Wehdat as a forward.

 Career

 Born in Accra, Anas has played for Maritzburg United, Free State Stars, Polokwane City, Black Leopards and TS Galaxy.
 In March 2017, a post-match interview with Anas went viral after he thanked both his wife and his girlfriend.
 He later stated that his 'girlfriend' was referring to his daughter.

-In November 2021, he was released by TS Galaxy after teammates complained that be was bringing "bad luck" to the team.
+In November 2021, he was released by TS Galaxy after teammates complained that he was bringing "bad luck" to the team.

 He signed for Al-Wehdat for the 2022 season.

-He scored his first goal for Al-Wehdat in a 5-2 loss against Al Sadd in the 2022 AFC Champions League.
+He scored his first goal for Al-Wehdat in a 5–2 loss against Al Sadd in the 2022 AFC Champions League.